broadinstitute/gatk-sv/website/docs/advanced/docker/index.md

 - **Docker container**; is an isolated runtime environment created based on a Docker image, which runs on a host machine (e.g., laptop or a virtual machine on the cloud) and can execute scripts.

-The following figure illustrates the relationship between Dockerfile, Docker images, and Docker containers.
+The following figure illustrates the relationship between Dockerfiles, Docker images, and Docker containers:

 ```mermaid